- 14 Mar 2023

 Configuring the application in the Microsoft Azure portal

 Log in to the Azure Portal with an administrator account.

 Select Azure Active Directory.
-If you have more than one directory, make sure you are logged in to the right directory.
-If you are not, click on the top-right account logo and then click "Switch Directory" and select the directory you want Axonius to access.
+If you have more than one directory, verify that you are logged in to the correct directory.
+If you are not, select the top-right account logo and then select Switch Directory and select the directory you want Axonius to access.

-In the left menu, click API Permissions and then Add a permission.
-Then select 'APIs my organization uses' and select the Microsoft Defender ATP API.
+In the left menu, select API Permissions > Add a permission.
+Then select APIs my organization uses and select the WindowsDefenderATP API.

 Add the permissions Machine.Read.All, Vulnerability.Read.All, Software.Read.All, User.Read.All.

-Finally, click 'Grant admin consent for Default Directory' to apply these permissions.
+Select Grant admin consent for Default Directory to apply these permissions.

 The Defender ATP software inventory only lists and makes available via the API, software that has an official Common Platform Enumeration (CPE).
 The adapter cannot fetch from ATP software that is not listed in the Software Inventory, as it is not made available via the API.